jhannah/jays.net/resume.md

 Established documentation systems, revision control, operating procedures, monitoring and paging, and departmental cross training.

-Application Support / Development Specialist |
-University of Nebraska Medical Center |
-2007 - 2010
+### Application Support / Development Specialist | University of Nebraska Medical Center | 2007 - 2010

 Worked part-time from UNMC while persuing a B.S. in Bioinformatics.

 Genetic Sequence Analysis Facility (GSAF) provides application and hardware support and development for researchers at the University of Nebraska Medical Center.

 Collaborative Laboratory of Applied Bioinformatics (CLAB) provides application and hardware support and development for researchers and students across the University of Nebraska system.
 CLAB is based at the Peter Kiewit Institute (PKI) of the University of Nebraska, Omaha (UNO).

-Senior Software Engineer, Webmaster |
-Viatel, Inc., Omaha NE ($570M) |
-1998 - 1999
+### Senior Software Engineer, Webmaster | Viatel, Inc. ($570M) | 1998 - 1999

 * Lead developer of Internet / Intranet applications.
 * Designed and lead ongoing technical production, implementation and maintenance of Viatel’s first Internet /